p4-team/ctf/2018-11-8-defcamp-finals/authenticator/README.md

 ```

-So I just concluded that this is AES-128 in CTR mode.
+So I just concluded that this is AES-128 encryption in CTR mode.
 I've set a breakpoint at this function and printed their arguments:

 - 1: random data, different at every time.
 - 2: user input
 - 3: int 16
 - 4: 0x0d00000f0d0a0af7, 0x0d00000f0d0a0a0b
-- 5: where encrypted data is saved
+- 5: where encrypted data will be stored

 I came to the conclusion that the first argument is ctr, 4 is the key.
 I checked if my theory about this cipher function is correct - I copied arguments and output abd wrote the following python script: